piscium2010/v-rule/README.md

 **Test all rules**

-v.test only tests with available keys in obj whereas testAllRules will test all keys against all rules.
-Keys not provided will default to {key: undefined}.
+v.test only tests with available values in obj whereas testAllRules will default unavailable value to {key: undefined} and test against all rules.
 Use v.testAllRules when submit form.

 ```js
 const validation = v.create({